cedadev/jasmin-workshop/exercises/ex03/README.md

 1. Make a small text file on your local machine containing a bash script which you could run on JASMIN.
     ```
     $ echo "This is a readme file" > README.txt
-    $ scp test_file.txt fred001@xfer1.jasmin.ac.uk:~/
+    $ scp README.txt fred001@xfer1.jasmin.ac.uk:~/
     ```

     The `echo` command makes the text file for us.
-Use some other file if you have one handy.
+Use some other small file if you have one handy, or create one in your favorite text editor on your local machine.
     We then copy it using the `scp` command, specifying our home directory `~/` as the path.

 1. Make a small tree of directories on your **local** machine and create 2 files somewhere in those directories.